adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

  In contrast our multi-view CNN architecture
  - learns to recognize 3D shapes from views of the shapes using image-based CNNs but in the context of other views via a view-pooling layer.
- - As a result, information from multiple views is effectively accumulated into a single, compact shape descriptor.
+ - As a result, information from multiple views is effectively accumulated into a single, compact **shape descriptor**.

+## 3. Method
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTY5MTE3MzldfQ==
+eyJoaXN0b3J5IjpbMTY4NDkzNTY3NV19
 -->